 - Dependent Exemptions.
 Before tax year 2018, a custodial parent could claim a dependent exemption for each child or adult dependent in their care, shielding a portion of their income from taxation.
 This tax code provision has been suspended through the 2025 tax year, but it’s never too early to plan.

 - Child Tax Credit.
-You may be eligible for a tax credit – a dollar-for-dollar reduction in your tax liability – of up to $2,000 for each child you claim on your tax return.
-The child tax credit phases out at higher incomes.
+You may be eligible for a tax credit – a dollar-for-dollar reduction in your tax liability – of up to $2,000 for each qualifying child you claim on your tax return.
+However, the child tax credit phases out at higher incomes.
 If you earned more than $200,000 in the most recent tax year, you might not qualify.

 - Child and Dependent Care Credit.
 If you’re filing as single or head of household, you may be eligible for the Child and Dependent Care Credit, which provides a dollar-for-dollar reduction of qualifying child care expenses you’ve paid.
-Eligible child dependents must be under age 13 when the care is provided.
-There’s a cap of $3,000 in qualifying expenses for one eligible child and $6,000 in qualifying expenses for two or more eligible children.
+Eligible child dependents must be under age 13 when the care is provided, but individuals over age 13 also qualify if they’re deemed incapable of self-care.
+There’s a cap of $3,000 in qualifying expenses for one eligible individual and $6,000 in qualifying expenses for two or more eligible individuals.

 - Earned Income Tax Credit.
 Lower-income single parents between the ages of 25 and 65 may qualify for the Earned Income Tax Credit (EITC).
 Income limits for EITC eligibility increase in proportion to the number of claimed dependents.